parkermac/LO/README.md

 - LO_data: contains large binaries that change infrequently, especially for making grids or forcing files.
 I maintain these by hand on my laptop and on my remote linux machines.
 - **LO: is this repo.**
 - LO_output: is where most output from the LO code ends up, e.g. model forcing files, mooring extractions, plots, etc. It is expected that the contents will change frequently and that they are specific to a given user or machine.
-- LO_user: is a placeholder that a user should create to house modified version of the LO code.
+- LO_user: is a required separate folder for information and programs specific to a given user.

 LO_output is typically made, if needed, by the code that writes to it.
 LO_user has to be made by hand (more on that below).